word-fish/wordfish-plugins/README.md

 Should do whatever functions you need to obtain your text, and any additional python modules you need should be defined in the config.json "dependencies" --> "python" section (see below).
 Currently, you should obtain user input interactively, or set as a default argument, and in the future we will implement a way to obtain these values from the user who is generating the application.
 Your function should prepare either a dictionary (in the case of having a unique ID you want to maintain) or a list (if you don't have unique ids).
 For example, if we are parsing something from pubmed, our script might prepare the following data structure:

+     {
-     {"12345":"This is text from article 1 with pubmed id 12345", "12346":"This is text from article 2 with pubmed id 12346", }
+      "12345":"This is text from article 1 with pubmed id 12345", "12346":"This is text from article 2 with pubmed id 12346", }

 In the case that you don't have any unique ids, just put your text objects into a list:

-    ["This is text from article 1 with no id.",ou "This is text from article 2 with no id."]
+    ["This is text from article 1 with no id.",
+    "This is text from article 2 with no id."]